James McEachin: Civilian career

 In the 1990s, he semi-retired from acting to pursue a writing career.
-His first work was a military history of the court-martial of 63 black American soldiers during the First World War, titled Farewell to the Mockingbirds (1995), which won the 1998 Benjamin Franklin Award.
-His next works, mainly fiction novels, included The Heroin Factor (1999), Say Goodnight to the Boys in Blue (2000), The Great Canis Lupus (2001), and Tell Me a Tale: A Novel of the Old South (2003).
+His first work was a military history of the court-martial of 63 black American soldiers during the First World War, titled Farewell to the Mockingbirds (1995).
+It won the 1998 Benjamin Franklin Award.

+His next works, mainly novels, included The Heroin Factor (1999), Say Goodnight to the Boys in Blue (2000), The Great Canis Lupus (2001), and Tell Me a Tale: A Novel of the Old South (2003).
 He published Pebbles in the Roadway in 2003, a collection of short stories and essays which he describes as "a philosophical view of America and Americans".

 In 2005, McEachin produced the award-winning audio book Voices: A Tribute to the American Veteran.

-In early 2006, the film short Reveille, in which McEachin starred with David Huddleston, played to troops in Afghanistan and Iraq, and people requested copies of the film.
-The film was posted on video.google.com and quickly garnered 1.5 million hits and a deluge of fan mail to the jamesmceachin.com website; this inspired McEachin's latest contribution, Old Glory, which he wrote, produced, directed, and starred.
+In early 2006, McEachin starred with David Huddleston in Reveille, a short film that played to troops in Afghanistan and Iraq.
+Many people requested copies of the film.
+The film was posted on video.google.com and quickly garnered 1.5 million hits and a deluge of fan mail to the jamesmceachin.com website.

+McEachin was inspired to create, direct, produce, and star in the short Old Glory.
+It won Best Narrative Short at the 2007 GI Film Festival.
 Old Glory was McEachin's directorial debut.

 In 2001, McEachin received the Distinguished Achievement Award from Morgan State University.
 In 2005, he became an Army Reserve Ambassador; this distinction carries the protocol of a two-star general.
 As part of his work on behalf of the military and veterans, McEachin has participated in ceremonies for Purple Hearts Reunited, a charitable organization that works to return lost and stolen military awards to the recipients or their families.

-Personal life
+Personal life and death

 McEachin married the former Lois Emma Davis in 1960.
-Their three grown children are Alainia, Lyle, and Felecia, who was personal assistant to, among others, Ice Cube and (the late) Emmy Award-winning director, producer and writer Sam Simon.
+Their three grown children are Alainia, Lyle, and Felecia.
+The second daughter was personal assistant to, among others, Ice Cube and (the late) Emmy Award-winning director, producer and writer Sam Simon.
+She is currently owner of The Assistant Company.
 Lois McEachin died in 2017, in Encino, California.

 The pronunciation of "McEachin", as he used it in a public service ad for the Army Relief Agency, rhymes with "beach in".

+McEachin died on January 11, 2025, in Los Angeles, at the age of 94.

+Awards

+In 2005 he was awarded both the Purple Heart and Silver Star by California Congressman David Dreier after McEachin participated in a Veterans History Project interview for his office.
+When Dreier's aide, Carlos Cortez, learned McEachin had no copies of his military records, he quickly had the records traced and notified McEachin of the Silver Star commendation.
+Dreier awarded McEachin all seven of his medals of valor and military service shortly thereafter, fifty years after his service.